 Swiss FADP versus GDPR

-In Switzerland, companies must respect two laws regarding data protection: the new FADP and the GDPR.
+In Switzerland, companies must respect two laws regarding data protection: the nFADP and the European General Data Protection Regulation (GDPR).
 Discover the application scope of the European regulation in the country as well as the main differences between the two texts.

 The GDPR applies to Swiss companies in several situations.
 The regulation must be respected for any processing of personal data: